szuke/xtuple-extensions/docs/TUTORIAL.md

 });
 ```

-Of course, you'll need to add a `package.js` file into that directory
+Of course, you'll also need to enter the following code into the file `/path/to/xtuple-extensions/source/icecream/client/en/package.js`:

 ```javascript
 enyo.depends(